How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 An M.2 SSD is held next to a 2.5-inch hard disk drive for a laptop.

-If your laptop still has an old mechanical drive, you’ll be using extra battery power to keep it spinning.
+If your laptop still has an old mechanical drive, you’ll use extra battery power to keep it spinning.